kevynfg/twitter_clone/README.md

 current TWEETS and FOLLOWERS, also it uses md5 cryptography by PHP.

-## Para utilizar o projeto basta seguir :bulb:
+## Install and creating database for testing :bulb:

 - Download the project files using git clone or download zip